-This Proxy Statement provides information about the matters to be voted on at the Annual Meeting and also additional information about Celanese, its Officers and Directors.
-Some of the information is stated as of the end of fiscal 2004, and some information is provided as of a more current date.
-Each of our fiscal years ends on December 31.
+This Proxy Statement provides information about the matters to be voted on at the Annual Meeting and also additional information about Celanese, its officers and Directors.
+Some of the information is stated as of the end of fiscal year 2005, and some information is provided as of a more current date.
+Our fiscal year ends on December 31.

-ITEM 1: ELECTION OF CLASS I DIRECTORS
+ITEM 1: ELECTION OF CLASS II DIRECTORS